sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## Where is the configuration file located for configuring the CoreDNS service?
  kubectl -n kube-system describe deployments.apps coredns | grep -A2 Args | grep Corefile

+## edit and deploy
+k edit deploy webapp

+## From the hr pod nslookup the mysql service and redirect the output to a file /root/CKA/nslookup.out

+ k exec -it hr -- nslookup mysql.payroll > /root/CKA/nslookup.out
 ```